JRKagumba/2D-video-based-exercise-classification/README.md

 ## Datasets

 This project used publicly available video footage of numerous individuals performing 5 common exercises.
 The datasets are available in their [raw](https://drive.google.com/drive/folders/1A9l2agr-vH47Ka-0sNSCWGHg8ZNNzUwJ?usp=sharing) and [processes](https://drive.google.com/drive/folders/1s-H1MJ2RzYzeVfOQikYDZ_T20dsnMDQ8?usp=sharing) formats.
+Some classes are underrepresented in their representation (e.g., not covering all camera angles).
 The dataset consists of atleast 25 videos of individuals performing the following 5 common exercises:

 - Burpees
 - Squats